-Assessment Subject Assessment Type Language Arts In house interim program/ iReady Math In house interim program Social Studies Unit level assessments Science Unit level assessm Unit level assessments Because we have multiple years of data from these internal assessments, we are able to identify shifts in student
+Assessment Subject Assessment Type

+Language Arts In house interim program/ iReady

+Math In house interim program

+Social Studies Unit level assessments

+Science Unit level assessments

+Because we have multiple years of data from these internal assessments, we are able to identify shifts in student performance early and respond to those issues through adjustments in instruction..
+In addition, we are able to track progress toward goals outlined in the UIP and Black Excellence Plan.